kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module5-templates.md

-# Module 5 - Deploying Projects and Templates
+# Module 5 - Template Deployment
 In this module we will use *Postman* to build and deploy Projects and a Regular Template for a specific site within the hierarchy within DNA Center.
 DNA Center uses hierarchy to align infrastructure needs logically against intent.
 This allows the network administrator to align change requests and outage windows to allow for changes and modifications to the network.

 ## Template Background